Purchasing and Contracting (Procurement)

 1. Contracts and purchase orders for materials, equipment, supplies (including computer equipment), motor vehicles, construction, construction-related services, and printing shall require no prior approval by any state agency.

-2. In the case of the following exceptions (which do not apply to NCAA Division I Agreements), contracts exceeding $125,000 are subject to the approval of a vice president, after consultation with the campus counsel and purchasing director:
+2. In the case of the following exceptions (which do not apply to NCAA Division I Agreements), contracts for materials, equipment, supplies (including computer equipment), motor vehicles, and printing exceeding $125,000, or construction-related services exceeding $25,000, or construction exceeding $20,000 are subject to the approval of the campus president or designee, after consultation with the campus counsel and purchasing director:

 a) a bid protest has been received prior to the time the contract or purchase order is fully executed;